zwubbena/sas-cartesian-product/README.md

 ## 6. Cartesian Product

-The Cartesian product generated in the previous section allows use to see all the possible ways DL values may have changed for a school district from 2019 to 2020.
-Each district with a DL in both years would meeting one of the different ordered pair combinations presented in the Cartesian product dataset.
+The Cartesian product allows us to see all the possible ways the DL values may have changed for a school district from one year to the next.
+Each district with a DL in both years meet one of the ordered pair combinations from the Cartesian product dataset.

 Have a comment or question, email me: zwubbena@gmail.com.